 Now we provide a closer look at some tiny difference between the most results from HLASSO, LBI and LASSO+L2.
 Based on 5\% outliers detection, HLASSO, LBI $(50,1/25000)$, and LASSO+L2 all differ with L2 in that image ID = 3 ({\tt fruit\_{}flou\_{}f3.bmp} in IVC \citep{IVC}) is better than image ID = 14 ({\tt fruit\_{}lar\_{}r1.bmp}).
 Such a preference is in agreement with the pairwise majority voting of 9:6 votes.
 Therefore, the example shows that under sparse outliers L2 ranking may be less accurate.
 Moreover, LASSO+L2 and LBI further suggest that image ID = 2 should be better than image ID = 10, in contrast to L2 and HLASSO algorithms.
-A further inspection of the dataset confirms that such a suggestion is reasonable.
-Fig. \ref{ivc2} shows the two images (ID = 2 and ID = 10) from the IVC \cite{IVC} database.
+Further inspection of the dataset confirms that such a suggestion is reasonable.
+Fig.\ref{ivc2} shows the two images (ID = 2 and ID = 10) from the IVC \citep{IVC} database.
 There is a blurring effect in image ID = 2 and a blocking effect in the background of ID = 10.
-In the dataset, 4 raters agree that the quality of ID = 2 is better than ID = 10, while 7 raters have the opposite opinion.
+In the dataset, 4 raters agree that the quality of ID = 2 is better than that from ID = 10.
+By contrast, while 7 raters have the opposite opinion.
 Clearly both LASSO+L2 and LBI choose the preference of the minority, based on aggregate behavior over population after removal of some outliers.
 Why does this happen?
-In fact, when a participant compares the quality between ID = 2 and ID = 10, his preference depends on his attention --- on the foreground or on the whole image.
+In fact, when a participant compares the quality between ID = 2 and ID = 10, his/her preference depends on his/her attention --- on the foreground or on the whole image.
 A rater with foreground attention might be disturbed by the blurring effect, leading to $10\succ 2$.
 On the other hand, a rater with holistic attention may notice the blocking effect in the background, leading to $2\succ 10$.
 Which criterion might be dominant?
-To explore this question, we further collected more clean data (i.e., 20 more persons provide careful judgments in controlled lab conditions), among which a dominant percentage (80\%) agrees with $2\succ 10$, consistent with the LASSO+L2/LBI prediction after removal of outliers.
+To explore this question, we further collected cleaner data (i.e., 20 more persons provide careful judgments in controlled lab conditions), among which a dominant percentage (80\%) agrees with $2\succ 10$.
+This is consistent with the LASSO+L2/LBI prediction after removal of outliers.
 This suggests that most observers assess the quality of an image from a global point of view instead of a local one.
 Another less stable way is to select a subset of clean data without outliers for the validation procedure.
-On one hand, such a result suggests that for those highly competitive or confused alternative pairs, a large number of samples are expected to find a good ranking in majority voting; on the other hand, by exploiting intermediate comparisons of good confidence with other alternatives, it is possible to achieve a reliable global ranking with a much smaller number of samples, such as what both LASSO+L2 and LBI do here, which suggests that our proposed methods bear smaller sample complexity.
+On one hand, such a result suggests that for those highly competitive or confusing alternative pairs, a large number of samples are expected to find a good ranking in majority voting.
+On the other hand, by exploiting intermediate comparisons of good confidence with other alternatives, it is possible to achieve a reliable global ranking with a much smaller number of samples, such as what both LASSO+L2 and LBI do here, which suggests that our proposed methods bear smaller sample complexity.